Parsons (PSN)

 Operating margin is a key measure of profitability.
 Think of it as net income - the bottom line - excluding the impact of taxes and interest on debt, which are less connected to business fundamentals.

-In Q3, Parsons generated an operating margin profit margin of 6.7%, in line with the same quarter last year.
+This quarter, Parsons generated an operating margin profit margin of 6.6%, in line with the same quarter last year.
 This indicates the company’s overall cost structure has been relatively stable.

 7. Earnings Per Share